ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

     ]
   },
   "property-map": {
-    "ane:NET1": {
+    ".ane:NET1": {
       "max-reservable-bandwidth": 50000000000,
-      "persistent-entity-id": [
-        "ane-props.ane:datacenter1",
+      "persistent-entity-id": "ane-props.ane:datacenter1",
-      ]
     },
-    "ane:AGGR": {
+    ".ane:AGGR": {
       "max-reservable-bandwidth": 10000000000
     }
   }
 }
 ~~~

-After the Client obtains `ane-props.ane:datacenter1`, it can query the
+After the client obtains `ane-props.ane:datacenter1`, it can query the
 `ane-props` resource to get the properties of the persistent ANE.

 ## Example: Incremental Updates

-In this example, an ALTO Client subscribes to the incremental update for the
+In this example, an ALTO client subscribes to the incremental update for the
 multipart endpoint cost resource `endpoint-cost-pv`.

 ~~~